Layering in the Pacific Northwest:

-Apart from a warm meal and hot water bottle, your gear doesn’t provide heat.
+Apart from a warm meal and a hot water bottle, your gear doesn’t provide heat.
 Base layers, sleeping bags, and jackets exist to preserve your body heat.

 An important rule of winter backpacking is don’t lose your heat.
-You lose heat while hiking by pausing for too long without adding layers, by standing or sitting on snow around camp without a solid pad, by sweating too much and getting wet, by sleeping in sweaty clothing, etc. To retain your body heat, you have to know what gear to bring and how to use and have the discipline to implement warmth-saving practices before you become uncomfortable.
+You lose heat while hiking by pausing for too long without adding layers, by standing or sitting on snow around camp without using a closed-cell mattress, by sweating too much and getting wet, by sleeping in sweaty clothing, etc. To retain your body heat, you have to know what gear to bring and how to use it and have the discipline to implement warmth-saving practices before you become uncomfortable.
 Small mistakes and gear failures can rapidly escalate into serious problems.
 By practicing techniques often you can help form habits that will help you get through difficulties when you are exhausted and not thinking as clearly as usual.

 Setting up camp in harsh conditions

 Hikers often reach camp at the end of a long hike.
 The day is becoming dark, the wind may be picking up speed, and the temperatures are dropping.
 Typically, a hiker will be tired and some will want to set up a tent and fully stake it out before changing clothing and adding on layers.
 This can be a serious mistake.
 Tents have 4, 10, or more anchors and the tent setup process can take longer than expected.
 The hiker may have trouble anchoring stakes in the snow or find themselves chasing after a piece of gear that got blown away or some other problem.
 They may be spending too much time trying to level the area for the tent or post-holing because they have their snowshoes off.
 Quickly they start to lose heat.
 The cold wind is blowing against sweaty clothing wicking warmth off their skin.
 Already exhausted, they begin to shiver, their judgment becomes less clear, their fingers are painfully cold, and their coordination begins to falter.
 In this condition, they are beginning to experience hypothermia.
-They need to get out of the cold quickly and warm up, but they are already are too cold to be setting up a stove to melt snow.
+They need to get out of the cold quickly and warm up, but they are already too cold to be setting up a stove to melt snow.
 In this situation, hikers tend to have trouble making good decisions.

 1. Pack your gear for a quick setup

 It is also not necessary to spend a lot of time packing down or leveling the snow to create a perfect spot for your tent.
-If that’s necessary, it can be done after you have on your layers.
+If that’s necessary, it can be done after you have on your camp layers.

 2. Anchor the tent with your pack

 Put on a jacket and take your tent and poles out of your pack.
 Most 4-season tents are free-standing.
 A few tents are designed to pitch from the inside, meaning you can get inside and then install the poles on the inside.
 Either way, put the poles in place, toss your pack inside to anchor the tent, and climb in so you are out of the wind.
 This whole process can be done while standing in one spot next to your pack.
 In mild winds, the pack’s weight is enough to anchor the tent while you get in.
-If you are in deep firm snow with an ice ax, anchor one corner with the ice ax.
+If you are on deep firm snow with an ice ax, anchor one corner with the ice ax.